MyHomeworkSpace/support/docs/custom-tags.md

 2. Click <button class="btn btn-sm btn-light"><i class="fa fa-cogs"></i> Settings</button>.
 The settings page will open.
 3. Click <span class="text-primary">Homework</span>
 4. Scroll down to the "Add Custom Tag" section.
 5. Select a color from the dropdown, and type the name of your tag into the box to the right of the dropdown.
-If you want to add multiple tags of the same color, you can seperate them with spaces.
+If you want to add multiple tags of the same color, you can separate them with spaces.
 6. Click <button class="btn btn-sm btn-light">Add</button>.
 To see your changes, reload the page using the "reload" button in your browser.
 It usually looks like this: <i class="fas fa-redo"></i>, though it can vary from browser to browser.